nlohr1/DIY-Wrist-Watch/README.md

 The Case, Lid and battery-Holder are 3D-Printed with 0.13mm Layer-height and 100% Infill (PLA: 210°C / 60°C).
 I provided .stl-files of case, lid and battery-holder, also the corresponding .gcode-files for a medium 3D-Printer (bed-size about: 220 x 220 mm), as beeing Prusa-MK3 or similar printers like Anycubic-Pro, etc. (negligible differences in bed-sizes).

-- Sliced with Prusa-Slicer - my profile-file: "prusaslicer_config.ini" - you may load it with the Hotkey [Ctr+L]
+- Sliced with Prusa-Slicer - my profile-file: "prusaslicer_config.ini" - you may load it with the Hotkey [Ctr+L] into the Prusa-Slicer...

 - PCB schematic and Layout: Eagle 7.4
 - Prototype etched with 0.8mm FR4-board with Toner-Direct methode (2 layers: first CNC-drilled the FR-material, (blank/fine-sanded + cleaned with acetone), then transferred the layout with toner-transfer-paper: 2 layers fixed/congruented on the 4 outer-edges/holes with ø0.4mm needles, this needles exchanged with ø0,4mm clamping-wire, fixing the paper on the FR4-board also with kapton-band on top and both sides, this "sandwitch" then toner-laminated with a 200°C modified laminator, etched in sodium persulfate at 70-80°C (etching-result in ≈ 5-10 min) + finally hot-tinned both sides with a flat soldering iron.